-SEQUENCE VALVE: In a simple punching machine, the job is held in position by a clamping cylinder at low pressure and then a hole is punched by another cylinder at a high pressure.
+SEQUENCE VALVE: These valves are used to make multiple actuations, connected through a common system, work in a sequence of requirement.
+In other words these valves provide serial operations based on pressure setting.
+In a simple punching machine, the job is held in position by a clamping cylinder at low pressure and then a hole is punched by another cylinder at a high pressure.
 Now these two cylinders are always to be operated in definite sequence only.
 This sequence can be achieved by electrical/mechanical or by hydraulic means through a valve called sequence valve.
 Hydraulic sequencing is most common and versatile.
-A dc valve supplies oil to cylinder-1 and through a sequence valve to cylinder -2.
+A DC valve supplies oil to cylinder-1 and through a sequence valve to cylinder -2.
 (After cylinder -1 is operated completely, pressure will buildup and then sequence valve gets opened and oil goes to the cylinder -2 at a higher pressure.
 The sequence valve is tuned and set to achieve the sequence).
 It is almost similar to a safety valve but not same.

-PRESSURE REDUCING VALVE: In some HS many cylinders are working at different pressures ,but a few cylinders does not require full pressure and can work at a lower pressure .Then all these selected cylinders are supplied oil at a lower pressure through a valve known as pressure reducing valve.
+PRESSURE REDUCING VALVE: In some hydraulic systems many cylinders are working at same pressures ,but a few cylinders do not require full pressure and can work at a lower pressure .And since the system has to run with a common power pack which supplies a constant system pressure, then all these selected cylinders are supplied oil at a lower pressure through a valve known as pressure reducing valve.
 In pressure reducing valve, the output pressure cannot go beyond a particular limit.
 This setting will be lower than the safety valve setting.
-Pressure Relief valve and Pressure Reducing valve are not same and never get confused.
+Pressure Relief valve and Pressure Reducing valve are not same and should never be confused.
+This valve is also known as Pressure Regulating valve.

-FILTERS: All hydraulic elements work under close tolerances and they are precision items with mirror surface finish .Contaminants and dust are the single largest enemy of the HS as they cause malfunctioning and jamming of valves and fast wear out of elements.
+FILTERS: All hydraulic elements work under close tolerances and they are precision items with mirror surface finish .Contaminants and dust are the single largest enemy of the hydraulic system as they cause malfunctioning and jamming of valves and fast wear out of elements.
 The contaminants are internally generated in the system and some are external to the system.
 Working medium is to be regularly cleaned from these contaminants.
 Hence oil filters are used in suction line, pressure line and return line and before an important precision valve/pump as per the need.
 This will improve the performance of the system.
 The coarse filter used in suction line of pump sometimes is called STRAINER .Hydraulic systems are most reliable, if the contamination is kept under control, and breakdowns can be minimized.